DVLXLWZ/dvlxlwz.github.io/_Blogs/2025-01-19-Basic-Theory-of-Generalized-Donaldson-Thomas-Invariants-of-Joyce-Song.md

 <!--more-->

+## 0. Review of Donaldson-Thomas Invariants of Calabi-Yau $3$-folds

-## Constructible Functions and Stack Functions
+## 1. Constructible Functions and Stack Functions
 ### Need to add.
  $\pi\|\_{\widetilde{L}}: \widetilde{L}\to L$